-1. Use Highlighters.
+1. Use Color.

 2. Keep A Journal (or notebook) with your Bible.

 I think one of the biggest mistakes I’ve made when studying the Bible is thinking that I can hold all that I learn in my head.
 The truth of the matter is, it takes a bit more than just reading God’s word for it to stick with me.
 It takes repetition and application.
 For me, that means writing out my notes.
 You don’t need a fancy notebook to make the best of notetaking (although they are fun to pick out).
 For the last few years, I’ve been 100% content buying composition notebooks at Fredmeyer for 99 cents a piece (or even cheaper if you buy in bulk).

-3. Start Your Study With A Prayer
+BONUS TIP!
+Start With Prayer